Yandex Cloud

 Each Alive host increases the overall availability by 1.
 When one of the hosts fails, the overall availability is reduced by 1.

-The Master overview section shows detailed information about the master:
+The Master overview section shows master details:

-• data: Volume used by data.
+• data: Amount of space used by data.

 • Query quantiles: Quantiles of average query execution time.